gigascience/gigadb-website/docs/MONITORING.md

 2. CI/CD Automation → GitLab CI/CD runs tests, builds/publishes Docker images to the GitLabregistry.
 3. Production Infrastructure Setup → Terraform provisions resources based on the stored state file from GitLab; Ansible configures environments.
 4. Live Deployment → Docker ships the image to the production servers and spins up the application and services.
-5. Post-Deployment → Teams use Portainer (containers), Grafana (monitoring), and Matomo (analytics) to manage and optimize.
+5. Post-Deployment → Teams use Portainer (containers), Grafana (monitoring), Matomo (analytics) to manage and optimize, and UptimeRobot to track uptime.